 Optic neuritis is an inflammation of the optic nerve.
 Your optic nerve’s job is to send messages from your eye to your brain — if it’s affected you can experience problems with your vision.

-Optic neuritis happens when the immune system attacks the fatty coating, called myelin, that protects the optic nerve.
+Optic neuritis is common among those who suffer from multiple sclerosis (MS) when the immune system attacks the fatty coating, called myelin, that protects the optic nerve.
 When the myelin is damaged, the optic nerve can’t send the right signals to the brain and this can lead to changes in vision.

 Some of these symptoms are associated with other, more common eye conditions.
 However, if you are experiencing any of these symptoms or a sudden change to your vision you should get your eyes checked as soon as possible.

 Optic neuritis can occur in both adults and children.
-It typically affects one eye in adults but both eyes in children under 10 years old.
+It typically affects one eye in adults but often affects both eyes in children.

 Causes of optic neuritis

 The cause of optic neuritis isn’t always clear.
 However, it is a common condition among those who have multiple sclerosis (MS), inflammation of the optic nerve being caused by damage to the myelin sheath around the nerve.
 Once the myelin is inflamed it causes pain and disrupts the optic nerve’s ability to send messages from your eyes to the brain, although it’s not known why this happens.

 According to the MS Trust, around seven out of ten people with MS will experience optic neuritis at some point.1 Find out more about MS eye conditions here.

 Although rare, optic neuritis can also be caused by infections, such as:

 How is optic neuritis diagnosed?